B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/CreateSchema.rst

   might include sequences from multiple genes and we want to keep only one representative sequence per gene).

-- Align proteins in each cluster with BLASTp to select a set of representative proteins per cluster.
+- Align proteins in each cluster with BLASTp to select a set of representative proteins per cluster based on the BLAST Score Ratio computed for each alignment.

-- Align the selected representatives for all clusters with BLASTp to identify and exclude representative proteins that are highly similar (default: BLAST Score Ratio >= 0.6) to other representative proteins.
+- Align the selected representatives for all clusters with BLASTp to identify and exclude representative proteins that are highly similar (default: BSR >= 0.6) to other representative proteins.
 The remaining set of proteins is not considered highly similar based on the clustering or alignment approach and constitutes the schema seed.

 - Create the schema seed directory structure with one FASTA file per representative CDS (proteins are converted back into DNA).
 The schema seed can be used to perform allele calling.